 If the UE Time Zone has changed compared to the last reported UE Time Zone then the AMF shall include the UE Time Zone IE in this message.

-The AMF set the Operation Type to "UP activate" to indicate establishment of User Plane resources for the PDU Session(s).
+The AMF Set the Operation Type to "UP activate" to indicate establishment of User Plane resources for the PDU Session(s).
 The AMF determines Access Type and RAT Type based, as defined in clause 4.2.3.2.

 11a.
 The SMF retrieves SM Context from the I-SMF by invoking Nsmf_PDUSession_Context Request (SM context type).
 The SMF uses SM Context ID received from AMF for this service operation.
 SM context type indicates that the requested SM context is all, i.e. PDN Connection Context and 5G SM context.